IBM/cp4ba-jam-in-a-box/docs/24.0.0/README.md

 ### 1. Technical Enablement

-1. Self-enablement - use the environments to gain hands-on experience on one or all capabilities of Business Automation and Digital Labor using a realistic business scenario
+1. Self-enablement - use the environments to gain hands-on experience on one or all capabilities of Business Automation using a realistic business scenario
 2. Client-enablement - use the environments to host a mini-Tech Jam for your clients

 ### 2. Demo/PoX

-1. Demo - use the out-of-box Client Onboarding solution and more to present a live demo of Business Automation and Digital Labor capabilities
+1. Demo - use the out-of-box Client Onboarding solution and more to present a live demo of Business Automation capabilities
 2. PoX - use the environments as a base to customize/extend the business scenario based on your client’s needs